f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

         return f"{self.year} {self.make} {self.model} valued at {self.value}"
 ```

   The `self` keyword is used in class methods to refer to the instance of the class.
-The `__init__` method in Python is a special method that is called when an instance (object) of a class is created.
-It is known as the constructor method.
+  The `__init__` method in Python is a special method that is called when an **instance** (object) of a class is created.
+  It is known as the **constructor method**.
 The purpose of the `__init__` method is to initialize the object's attributes with the values provided when the object is instantiated.
 An istance for this example could be:

   ```python
   # Creating an instance of the Car class